cfilipek/Scrolling-Blog/README.md

 ## A Scrolling Blog post

 This scrolling blog post was made using React, Scroll Magic and GSAP Greensocket.
-It's purpose was to learn these languages and document my first month working as a jr. Developer.
+Its purpose was to learn these languages and document my first month working as a jr. Developer.